 Furloughed employees can generally keep their company-sponsored health insurance during temporary leave; however, you’ll probably still need to pay your monthly contributions and any out-of-pocket expenses.
 If you have questions about your coverage, your HR department is a great resource for additional information.

 Below is a high-level overview of options intended to get you thinking about what choice might be right for you and your family.
 There is one category of insurance to steer clear off: short-term policies.
 They’re priced inexpensively because they provide very few benefits.

-Coverage under a family member’s insurance – If your spouse is still working and not at risk to lose their job, inquire about being added to their plan.
+Coverage under a family member’s insurance – If your spouse is still working and not at risk of losing their job, inquire about being added to their plan.
 Are you 26 or younger?
-Look into being covered by a parent’s plan.*
+Look into being covered by a parent’s plan.

 Medicaid – This jointly funded state and federal healthcare insurance program is designed for low-income individuals.
 Medicaid, known in Pennsylvania as Medical Assistance, might not be the first option that comes to mind, but it’s worth exploring, especially because Medicaid eligibility is based on monthly, not annual, income.
 Also, coverage can become retroactive for three months, as long as you were eligible during that period of time.